KULeuven-COSIC/fpt-demo/readme.md

 # FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption

-FPT accelerates the bootstrapiing operations on FPGA.
+FPT accelerates the TFHE bootstrapping operation on FPGA.

-This repository provides a demo of FPT's performance improvements over the [Conway's Game-of-Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implemented with [TFHE-rs](https://github.com/zama-ai/tfhe-rs/).
+This repository provides a demo of FPT's performance improvements over an encrypted version of [Conway's Game-of-Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implemented with [TFHE-rs](https://github.com/zama-ai/tfhe-rs/).
 The code in this repo is a fork of TFHE-rs, extending it with the use of FPT and with the demos implemented in `/demo` folder.

 The design of FPT will be published at ACM CCS 2023.</br>
 *(Link to the paper and how to cite will be shared when they become available.)*